Saturday, April 22nd, 2017

 By 10am in the sugarcane fields outside the town of Tierra Blanca in El Salvador, the mercury is already pushing 31°C. The workers arrived at dawn: men and women, young and old, wearing thick jeans, long-sleeved shirts and face scarves to prevent being scorched by the sun’s rays.
 They are moving quickly between rows of cane, bending, reaching, clipping and trimming in preparation for harvesting the crop in the weeks to come.
 In the scant shade, old Pepsi and Fanta bottles full of water swing from tree branches, untouched.
 Gulping only the thick air, the workers won’t stop until noon, when their shift is over.

 Among them is 25-year-old Jesús Linares.
-His dream, he explains in English, was to be a language teacher, but like many Salvadoran children he went to work […]
+His dream, he explains in English, was to be a language teacher, but like many Salvadoran children he went to work to […]

 1 Comment